 About the Core Curriculum

-This understanding is achieved through the combined efforts of four core courses: Joint Military Operations, National Security Decision Making, Strategy and Policy, and Leadership in the Profession of Arms.
+This understanding is achieved through the combined efforts of five core courses: Joint Maritime Operations, Theater Security Decision Making, Strategy and Warfare, Leadership in the Profession of Arms, and Perspectives on Modern War.

 Joint Military Operations Curriculum